mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 > Could not find config defaults, make sure homepath command line parameter is set or working directory is homepath

-To correct this, use the `--homepath` global option to specify the Grafana default homepath for this command:
+To correct this, use the `--homepath` global option to specify the Mosaicoo default homepath for this command:

 ```bash
 grafana-cli --homepath "/usr/share/grafana" admin reset-admin-password <new password>